 The case is one that would interest readers of this blog: it is Tennessee Wine v.
 Thomas and it concerns how far the second clause of the 21st amendment will reach.
 The readers of this blog will know that amendment’s first section repealed the 18th amendment, formally ending national alcohol prohibition in the United States.
 What only a few of you know is that its second section gives states broad powers to regulate alcohol.
 Based on an important pre-prohibition federal law, the 1913 Webb-Kenyon Act, it reads: “The transportation or importation into any State, Territory, or possession of the United States for delivery or use therein of intoxicating liquors, in violation of the laws thereof, is hereby prohibited.”
 And there as I was reading the dense prose of Justice Samuel Alito for the majority of seven justices, I came across my name and a citation to my first book, Shaping the Eighteenth Amendment (UNC Press, 1995).
 It’s right there on page 14 and again on page 17, as part of the long discussion of the relationship between the federal government’s commerce power and state alcohol policy.

 Editor’s Note: Today’s post comes from contributing editor Dr. Stefano Tijerina, a lecturer in management and the Chris Kobrack Research Fellow in Canandian Business History at the University’s of Maine’s Business School.

-Editor’s Note: Today’s post comes from contributing editor Bob Beach.
+Editor’s Note: Today’s post on the recent annual conference of the American Historical Association comes from contributing editor Bob Beach.
 Beach is a Ph.D. candidate in history at the University of Albany, SUNY.